Official IOCCC rules

 Rule 28

-Rule 28 is a perfect way end to the list of IOCCC rules
+Rule 28 is a perfect way to end the list of IOCCC rules

 as we do NOT plan to have 496 rules. :-)